 Welcome back!
-We are moving right along and once again thank you to everyone for your thoughts, insights, questions and comments as we work though our topics.
+We are moving right along and once again thank you to everyone for your thoughts, insights, questions and comments as we work through our topics.
 This week we concentrate on the one everyone has been waiting for…

-Some of the guiding questions are:
+Some of the guiding questions for this week are:

 - How do different digital spaces shape your teaching and students’ learning?